-Go on a number hunt around you house or outside for numbers 1, 2, 3, 4 and 5- can you put the numbers in order?
-Talk with an adult about the number before, after and
+Go on a number hunt around your house or outside for numbers 1, 2, 3, 4 and 5-can you put the numbers in order?

+Talk with an adult about the number before, after and between.

 Can you draw a picture for someone who might be lonely on their own?
-Maybe a neighbour or family
+Maybe a neighbour or family member.